schammass-zz/data_science_portfolios/README.md

 # Rodrigo Schammass
 <sub>*Data Scientist*</sub>

-I have been working in customer service and sales for more than 23 years.
-I am also passionate about technologies.
+Professional with a extensive experience in customer service and sales and, also passionate about technologies.
 Last year, I finished my studies in Data Science and I could develop some projects.

 In January, 2021, I could deploy four Cloud projects using AWS, Azure, Google Cloud, and Oracle Cloud in the MultiCloud Experience event at Cloud Bootcamp.